Aditya6956/BizAnalytix_Intern/README.md

 JAVA_HOME="usr/lib/jvm/java-11-openjdk-amd64"

 Hit ctrl + s to save and ctrl + x to exit.
-Once in terminal typesource /etc/environment for Bash to re-read your /etc/environment file.
+Once, in terminal type source /etc/environment for Bash to re-read your /etc/environment file.

 Now, we Download & install Spark.
 Goto Link https://spark.apache.org/downloads.html and select "DOWNLOAD spark-3.3.0-bin-hadoop3.tgz" and install tgz file, extract it to the home folder by